rmpel/wp-email-essentials/README.md

 # Changelog:

+5.4.2: Default SMTP port is now 465 or 587 for SSL or TLS, instead of relying on the server to switch automatically on port 25.

 5.4.1: Added more logging during sending/processing the email, you can find the extra log in the debug field, in the history viewable with an alt-click.
 Also added a note about false-positive SPF match when using an Admin Email that is on a domain on the same server.

 5.4.0: Critical bugfix warranted the new minor release, gathering subjects for the alternative admins was broken since version 4.0.0.